-- Managing staff to identify able, gifted and talented pupils within the school. - Creating lists of the most able, gifted and talented children and regularly monitoring them. - Monitoring CATs and PIPs scores to identify high performing students. - Working collaboratively with teachers across the whole school to develop and implement curriculum initiatives which enrich the learning experience for pupils in the classroom and beyond - stimulating their imagination and curiosity and helping them to develop their critical thinking skills, using a holistic approach across the curriculum.
-For example, upper school staff inset training sessions with a focus on 'critical thinking and active learning.' - Monitoring teachers' planning and carrying out lesson observations to ensure suitable tasks and activities are being set to challenge pupils appropriately.
+- Managing staff to identify able, gifted and talented pupils within the school. - Creating lists of the most able, gifted and talented children and regularly monitoring them. - Monitoring CATs and PIPs scores to identify high performing students. - Working collaboratively with teachers across the whole school to develop and implement curriculum initiatives which enrich the learning experience for pupils in the classroom and beyond - stimulating their imagination and curiosity and helping them to develop their critical thinking skills, using a holistic approach across the curriculum. - For example, upper school staff inset training sessions with a focus on 'critical thinking and active learning.' - Monitoring teachers' planning and carrying out lesson observations to ensure suitable tasks and activities are being set to challenge pupils appropriately.

 - Monitoring the progress of more able, gifted and talented children through ongoing discussions with teachers and pupils.
-This may involve discussions with certain pupils about whether they feel suitably challenged in class and asking them for feedback as to what might improve their learning experiences. - Working with the Headmistress, Deputy Head and Subject Co-ordinators to develop resources to support in the preparation of girls sitting for Scholarship exams in Year 6.
-For example, the Heads of Maths, English, Science and Humanities worked collaboratively with Head of Enrichment and senior management to put together a discussion group to focus and support pupils leading up to their exams. - Working collaboratively with subject specialist staff to ensure provision of an enriching, varied post 11+ programme. - Organising 'whole school' events which stimulate and challenge all pupils, but particularly those who are able, gifted and talented in specific subjects. - Monitoring the policy every two years.
+This may involve discussions with certain pupils about whether they feel suitably challenged in class and asking them for feedback as to what might improve their learning experiences. - The Headmistress, Deputy Head and Subject Co-ordinators to develop resources to support in the preparation of girls sitting for Scholarship exams in Year 6.
+For example, the Heads of Maths, English, Science and Humanities worked collaboratively with Head of Enrichment and senior management to put together a discussion group to focus and support pupils leading up to their exams. - Organising 'whole school' events which stimulate and challenge all pupils, but particularly those who are able, gifted and talented in specific subjects. - Monitoring the policy every two years.
 The monitoring includes feedback from teachers and children, as well as regular classroom observations of teaching and learning, and regular evaluation of children's work.
 The subject coordinator collects samples of work from more able and most able children, in order to demonstrate the standards they are achieving.
 We use these to assist with the process of identification of more able and very able children.